kamildomagalski/shopping_cart/README.md

 # Shopping Cart

-An example of a Cart that could bu used in a shop application.
+An example of a Cart that could be used in a shop application.
 I followed UX Designer's guideline.
 Purpose of this app was to create a Component to handle cart checkout.
-Database contains only one item, Components can manage more items from database.
+Database contains only three item, Components can manage more items from database(if provided).

 ### NO RWD applied- desktop only;
 ### View only on screen resolutions > 1200px